 |Known counterpart stations||S10d|

-M10 was ran by Czech Military Intelligence (Czech: Vojenské zpravodajství).
+M10 was run by the Czech Military Intelligence (Czech: Vojenské zpravodajství).
 Morse code counterpart to S10d.
-Active since mid 1970s (multiple formats) until June 20th, 2007.
+Active since mid 1970s (multiple formats) until 20 June 2007.

 |555||630||26||630||88||26||= =||22681 22681 01927 01927 ...||= =||88||26||0 0 0|